BestReviews is reader-supported and may earn an affiliate commission. Details

-A “full HD” laptop screen will be, at minimum, 1080p (1920 X 1080).
+A “full HD” laptop screen will be at least 1080p (1920 X 1080).
 If you are investing in a long-term laptop, don’t settle for less than this.

 If a touchscreen isn’t a big deal for you, you can save money by buying a model with a traditional screen and a trackpad instead.

 A. If you plan on getting the best budget laptop, a few reliable tactics can help you find a great laptop deal.

 You can find some impressive deals if you wait for major shopping events and holidays, such as Black Friday or the days leading to Christmas.
 You may be surprised at how often the low price of budget, gaming, and business laptops gets lowered even more during these shopping events.

 A. Most consumer laptops last around three to five years.
 Still, in most cases, they are useable for up to 10 years, but their performance will suffer as they age.
 Laptops generally have a shorter lifespan than desktops because their components are packed tightly and prone to overheating.

 According to the Journal of Cleaner Production, user behavior can also impact a laptop’s lifespan.
 Per the study, most computers are expected to last five years or longer, but their actual lifespan is usually only 80% of what is expected.
 You can extend a laptop’s lifespan by storing it in a location that isn’t humid, using it in an environment with plenty of airflow, and avoiding suspicious files that may contain viruses.